 - The crop must remain in situ until at least January 15th.
 In some cases crops may be destroyed earlier e.g. if also being used as a biofumigant.
 However this should be discussed with your Agricultural Advisor.
-Early grazing by livestock is not permitted - A dense and fast growing cover crop must be established by September 15th in the autumn of your agreement - To claim this option, photographs of the established crop should be taken in January - Cover crops sown after maize in surface catchments may be applied for at a rate of £60 per hectare.
-However, they must be
+Early grazing by livestock is not permitted. - A dense and fast growing cover crop must be established by September 15th in the autumn of your agreement. - To claim this option, photographs of the established crop should be taken in January. - Cover crops sown after maize in surface catchments may be applied for at a rate of

-- established by October 15th.
-If considering this option, you should first consult your Agricultural Advisor - After January 15th the crop may be destroyed by chemical or mechanical means or by grazing.
-Please specify the means of destruction when you apply, or discuss with your agricultural advisor - The species used within the crop mix are for you to decide, however you should specify your choice in your application - Fertiliser should not be applied to the crop - Advice should be sought from your Agricultural Advisor to deem if field is suitable - Grazing of cover crops in surface water catchments is permitted but not until after January 31st - Ploughing is not permitted, however the use of light cultivation techniques is recommended - It is recommended you discuss this option with an agronomist or your Agricultural Advisor - Any crop sown created for Ecological Focus Area (EFA, CAP greening criteria) cannot be claimed under STEPS.
-EFA is a regulatory requirement which cannot be funded by STEPS - Cover crops funded by Severn Trent cannot count towards any grown under the SFI.
+£60 per hectare.
+However, they must be established by October 15th.
+If considering this option, you should first consult your Agricultural Advisor.

+- After January 15th the crop may be destroyed by chemical or mechanical means or by grazing.
+Please specify the means of destruction when you apply, or discuss with your agricultural advisor. - The species used within the crop mix are for you to decide, however you should specify your choice in your application. - Fertiliser should not be applied to the crop. - Advice should be sought from your Agricultural Advisor to deem if field is suitable. - Grazing of cover crops in surface water catchments is permitted but not until after January 31st. - Ploughing is not permitted, however the use of light cultivation techniques is recommended. - It is recommended you discuss this option with an agronomist or your Agricultural Advisor.

-For guidance to the Basic Payment Scheme, go online and search for: BPS 2020. (gov.uk/government/publications/basic-payment-scheme-rules-for-2020).
+For guidance to the Basic Payment Scheme, go online and search for: BPS 2020. (www.gov.uk/ guidance/basic-payment-scheme).